gnudatalanguage/gdl/paper/paper.md

   FreeBSD and macOS (Homebrew and Macports).
 On Windows, we provide a precompiled Windows binary, as well as a Nullsoft Scriptable Install System (NSIS) based installer.
-Weekly development builds are available from Github, see <https://github.com/gnudatalanguage>.
+Links to `GDL` package sites as well as weekly development builds are available from Github, see <https://github.com/gnudatalanguage>.

 # Support and Contributions